 The disability tax credit (DTC) is a non-refundable tax credit that helps persons with disabilities or their supporting persons reduce the amount of income tax they may have to pay.
-The disability amount may be claimed once the person with a disability is eligible for the DTC.
-This amount includes a supplement for persons under 18 years of age at the end of the year.
-Being eligible for this credit may open the door to other programs.

 For more information, go to canada.ca/disability-tax-credit or see Guide RC4064, Disability-Related Information.